soylugiray/cl_pruefungsleistung/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a program to identify the language of a given text as an input.
-It works in five languages: Spanish, German, Dutch, Finnish, and Hungarian.
-To be able to differentiate the languages different kind of parameters are used.
-For example, combined letters, the average word length, stoppwords.
+It works in five languages: German, Dutch, English, Polish and Spanish.
+To differentiate the languages, two different kind of models are used: Corpus-Based and Lexicon-Based Models.
 <p align="right">(<a href="#top">back to top</a>)</p>